top of page

 Navigating the complex landscape of autism can be a challenging endeavor, especially when it intersects with issues related to executive functioning.

-In this article, we'll explore the specific executive function skills that many autistic children struggle with, delve into real-life scenarios they might face in various educational settings, and discuss how executive function coaching can provide targeted interventions to help them succeed.
+In this article, we'll explore the specific executive function skills that many autistic children struggle with, delve into real-life scenarios they might face in various educational settings, and 5 strategies help them succeed.

 Autistic children often face unique challenges in various areas of executive functioning, although it's important to remember that each child is different.